niaiko/hackernews/README.md

 - profile picture
 - text description

-Clicking on a user card should redirect to this user's "Favorites" page

 # Backend

     Please use nodeJS + express + sequelize ORM
     Any DB is fine (SQLite, MySQL, PostgreSQL, MongoDB, etc.)

     If you're having issues with localhost to access the API, you can use  http://BEALYBACK:8080/ instead of http://localhost:4001/ (see root page.tsx in the front end )

 - Make a sequelize migration to generate any missing columns / tables